 - Position: Lecturer in International Development

-- Areas of expertise: Land and Water Politics; Livelihoods; Food Systems; African Agriculture; Gender; Politics of Development; Commodity Chain Methodologies; Climate Financing; Energy Transitions; Zambia
+- Areas of expertise: Repetitive flood and climate adaptation; Climate financing; Land & Water Politics; Livelihoods; Food Systems; Gender; Politics of Development; Commodity Chain Methodologies; Energy Transitions; Zambia

 - Email: S.Manda@leeds.ac.uk

 - Location: 14.28b Social Science Building

 - Website: LinkedIn | Googlescholar | Researchgate | ORCID | White Rose

 I joined POLIS in 2021 as Lecturer in International Development.

 This followed one year (2020 – 2021) as a Visiting Research with Oregon State University – Cascades, Bend, Oregon (USA).
 I worked on a project funded by the National Science Foundation whose centrality pointed to adaptation possibilities for individuals, neighbourhoods and communities who are faced with repetitive flooding.
 The project specifically focused on the policy options for communities who wish to relocate together.